Students welcome from all over the world

 Our International Office provides dedicated support for:

 Arranging cultural, social and sporting events

 Every student is allocated a personal tutor with meetings each week during the first year.
 Tutors take an interest in personal and academic development.
 He or she can answer queries, as well as offer guidance and encouragement in studies.

 Teaching Support Officer

 The School has a dedicated Teaching Officer, to help students in their first year cope with the transition to studying mathematics at university.
 Our Teaching Officer is available to help with any aspects of the core mathematics program as well as being available to help with general, study-related issues, including adapting to university life and coping with being away from home.
-Dr Barton also helps overseas students to manage the cultural issues that sometimes emerge when mathematics is studied in a new environment and lanuage.
+The Teaching Officer also helps overseas students to manage the cultural issues that sometimes emerge when mathematics is studied in a new environment and lanuage.

-All new international students are invited to get together at the beginning of term and again during the christmas vacation.
+All new international students are invited to get together at the beginning of term and again during the Christmas vacation.

 All new undergraduate international students who are from countries outside the European Union are guaranteed university accommodation for three years of study.